Reducing deaths of seabirds

-In May 2020, the government approved an updated National plan of action for seabirds.
+In May 2020, the government approved an updated National plan of action for seabirds which sets out:

 We’ve also written a Seabird implementation plan.
-It summarises the work that will be done between 2020 and 2025, and how that work will help achieve the NPOA's objectives.
+It summarises the work that will be done between 2020 and 2025 to help achieve the NPOA's objectives.
 The plan is a living document.
 We'll update it at least once a year.

 NPOA seabirds 2020 supporting document

 This provides background and more details about the national plan of action.
 It includes:

 - the risk to seabirds from fishing (seabird risk assessment)

 - how we will reduce risk to seabirds

 - more detail on how we measure and monitor progress.

 This report shows how we're doing on achieving the objectives of the NPOA.
 It will be updated annually.